14 Special Effects, the Digital Age, & the Future of the Movies

 At the start of the 20th century, experimentation with special effects increased apace.
 The novelty of the original “invention” of projected film was wearing off and film producers were looking for new visual wonders to bring in customers to the new nickelodeons and other early movie theaters.
 One of the most innovative pioneers of the period was the director Edwin S. Porter.
 Porter is more often celebrated for his role in directing some of the first longer-form narrative films in the U.S., but he is also a pioneer in special effects, solving problems that emerged as his films grew longer and more complex.
 In The Great Train Robbery (1903), for example, he deployed double-exposure to composite film of a train driving by with the set in which the robbers assault the switch-operator.
 The result is that the train seems to be driving by the window (if you watch the window closely you can see it does not line up perfectly, but it is nonetheless impressive given how limited the technology was at the time).

 A couple of years later, Porter would engage in his most daring special effects film to date, The Dream of a Rarebit Fiend (1906), a very early comic adaptation of a strip by the same name by the cartoonist Winsor McCay.
-In this film, Porter and his team brought out every trick in the playbook, including, the promotional material promised, “photographic ‘stunts’ have … seen or attempted before, and but few experts in photography will be able to understand how they are done.”
+In this film, Porter and his team brought out every trick in the playbook, including, as the promotional material promised, “photographic ‘stunts’ have … seen or attempted before, and but few experts in photography will be able to understand how they are done.”
 In truth, most of what was on display here, as our protagonist drunkenly makes his way home and then out into his nocturnal dreamscape, is double-exposure photography.
 But it is executed precisely and towards fantastical effects (designed to subjectively recreate the drunk man’s delirium).
 More importantly, we can see in the film company’s promotion of the special effects that these were eagerly sought out by fans of the new medium and were selling points as much as story … and much more than movie stars, who did not yet exist.

-The star system in Hollywood that we discussed in the last chapter is a later invention.
+The Hollywood star system that we discussed in the last chapter is a later invention.
 In fact, the early industry went out of its way to prevent stars and celebrity culture from emerging, fearing it would drive up costs (as it had on stage) and make the new industry less profitable.
 Eventually, in the teens, the industry realized that the benefits of celebrity as a form of branding and differentiation could outweigh the costs.
 But it is fair to say that for the early years of the industry, the spectacle—especially the special effect—was the true star.

 The following year, Porter directed a pioneering stop-motion animation, The ‘Teddy’ Bears (1907), which highlighted a new time-consuming but relatively straightforward illusion that could be created through film.

 In the 1910s, matte photography systems became a site of innovation and focus.
 In 1907 the pioneering cinematographer Norman Dawn had begun to experiment with a new form of matte photography.
 Previously, matte shots involved a challenging process of matting off part of the film for exposing one piece of photographic film on a frame and the other part for exposing another.
 We see this on display in the 1903 scene from Great Train Robbery in which the window is matted off while the scene of the assault is filmed, and then the rest of the film is matted off for the filming of the train.
-We see something very similar in another 1903 film by Porter, Life of an American Fireman in which the fireman daydreams of his family before being called back to the front lines of duty:
+We see something very similar in another 1903 film by Porter, Life of an American Fireman, in which the fireman daydreams of his family before being called back to the front lines of duty:

 Norman Dawn introduced what became known as the glass shot, which provided a new way of combining multiple images together without the challenges of matting and double-exposure.
 Now, instead of taking their live action footage to a real location, filmmakers would shoot the live action as before with the cut-out cards in place, then rewind the film and transfer it to a camera designed to minimize vibrations.
 Then the filmmakers would shoot live action against painted glass .
 The resulting composite was much tighter than in previous matte shots, as you can see here in this scene (with visual explanation of the effect) from Charlie Chaplin’s Modern Times (dir.
 Chaplin, 1936).